UniMath/agda-unimath/README.md

 ## Structure of the library

 The Agda source of the library can be found in the folder `src`.
 This folder contains several subfolders:
-1. The `foundations` folder contains a general development of the univalent foundations for mathematics.
-The material in this folder exceeds the material in Chapter 2 of the Symmetry Book.
-The files of this library originate from the formalisation of the [Introduction to Homotopy Type Theory](https://github.com/HoTT-Intro/Agda) book by Egbert Rijke.
+1. The `foundations` folder contains the basics of dependent type theory.
+This part of the formalisation runs in `--safe` agda.
+2. The `univalent-foundations` folder extends the type theory of Agda with function extensionality, propositional truncations, and the univalence axiom.
-2. The `categories` folder contains some category theory.
+4. The `categories` folder contains some category theory.
-3. The `the-circle` folder contains the material for Chapter 3.
+6. The `the-circle` folder contains the material for Chapter 3.
+7. The `synthetic-homotopy-theory` folder contains the formalisation of pullbacks, pushouts, and (eventually) homotopy groups of types.
-4. The `groups` folder contains the material for Chapter 4.
+8. The `groups` folder contains the material for Chapter 4 of the Symmetry book.
-5. The `subgroups` folder contains the material for Chapter 5.
+9. The `subgroups` folder contains the material for Chapter 5 of the Symmetry book.

+This library is built on the formalisation of the [Introduction to Homotopy Type Theory](https://github.com/HoTT-Intro/Agda) book by Egbert Rijke.

 Although the folders are roughly organised according to the chapters of the Symmetry Book, we don't commit to closely following the sectioning in the book.